This page contains important documents that form part of our terms and conditions.

 Download the summary of terms and conditions for 2021 entry

 The student declaration confirms that you wish to enrol onto the course and accept specific University requirements.

 Download the student declaration document

-The University outlines the circumstances and process for recording of teaching sessions by students in this policy.
+The University outlines the circumstances and process for recording of learning events by students in this policy.